 Build A Brand

 There are thousands of DJs out there, many of them stuck playing pop music at weddings and birthday parties.
-There’s nothing wrong with that, but if you have bigger ambitions, building a solid brand is important.
+There’s nothing wrong with that, but if you want to make it big, building a solid brand is important.

-Next, build a website and social media presence.
+Next, build a website and social media presence on the social media platforms.
 DJs usually have a presence on music sites like Soundcloud, but it’s a good idea to build your own website too.
 Invite fans to visit your website and sign up for a newsletter.
 Use this to send updates on where you are playing next, so they can see you perform live.

 Use social media as a marketing tool.
 Network with fans and other DJs online; it’s the fastest way to generate interest in your music.